hashgraph/hedera-services/docs/autorenew-feature.md

 ## Special notes
 - At the time of this writing, a file is not associated with an `autoRenewAccount` so a file can only be renewed by a fileUpdate transaction.
+- Because cryptoDelete transfers all remaining balance of an account to another account, all accounts that are marked `deleted` will have zero balance.
+In other words, an account with a non-zero balance will never be marked `deleted`.
+Step 2 of the implementation does not need to worry about the `autoRenewAccount` being marked `deleted` before.